minetest/minetest/README.md

   - Debug build is slower, but gives much more useful output in a debugger.
 - If you build a bare server you don't need to have the Irrlicht or IrrlichtMt library installed.
   - In that case use `-DIRRLICHT_INCLUDE_DIR=/some/where/irrlicht/include`.
+- IrrlichtMt can also be installed somewhere that is not a standard install path.
+  - In that case use `-DCMAKE_PREFIX_PATH=/path/to/install_prefix`
+  - The path must be set so that `$(CMAKE_PREFIX_PATH)/lib/cmake/IrrlichtMt` exists.

 ### CMake options